skilpat/class-struggle/README.md

 ```

 Note that this `base` is version `4.7.0.2`; due to an implementation oddity,
-the program does not show the version of the `base` package but does for every
+the program does not show the version of the packages built-in to GHC, like
-other.
+`base`.

 ### Results